FIWARE/tutorials.Relationships-Linked-Data/README.md

 According to the [defined data model](https://fiware.github.io/tutorials.Step-by-Step/schema/Shelf/):

--   The `type` attribute is an `https://uri.etsi.org/ngsi-ld/type`
+-   The `type` attribute has the FQN `https://uri.etsi.org/ngsi-ld/type`
--   The `name` attribute is an `https://uri.etsi.org/ngsi-ld/name`
+-   The `name` attribute has the FQN `https://uri.etsi.org/ngsi-ld/name`
--   The `location` attribute is an `https://uri.etsi.org/ngsi-ld/location`
+-   The `location` attribute has the FQN `https://uri.etsi.org/ngsi-ld/location`
--   The `maxCapacity` attribute is an `https://fiware.github.io/tutorials.Step-by-Step/schema/maxCapacity`
+-   The `maxCapacity` attribute has the FQN `https://fiware.github.io/tutorials.Step-by-Step/schema/maxCapacity`
--   The `numberOfItems` attribute is an `https://fiware.github.io/tutorials.Step-by-Step/schema/numberOfItems`
+-   The `numberOfItems` attribute has the FQN `https://fiware.github.io/tutorials.Step-by-Step/schema/numberOfItems`

-The programmatically the Shelf model is fully described in the [`https://fiware.github.io/tutorials.Step-by-Step/tutorials-context.jsonld`](https://fiware.github.io/tutorials.Step-by-Step/tutorials-context.jsonld)
+The programmatically the Shelf model and its attributes are fully described in the [`https://fiware.github.io/tutorials.Step-by-Step/tutorials-context.jsonld`](https://fiware.github.io/tutorials.Step-by-Step/tutorials-context.jsonld)

 ### Obtain Shelf Information